tree0flife/Section-9-SIEM/README.md

   - making sure it is robust (strictly only accept compressed data - zip files of any format + other requirements)
 - navigation between webpages
   - links on all the webpages

+Extra things if we have time
+  - encrypt authentication and data sent over network